-When viewing the scales on this page and the next, the darker shading represents the Job Performance Model for the role of Customer Service Representative (CSR).
+When viewing the scales on this page and the next, the darker shading represents the Job Performance Model for the role of Sample Customer Service Representative.
 The larger box indicates the individual's score.

-Sally Sample has an Overall Job Match of 71% for the position of Customer Service Representative (CSR)
+Sally Sample has an Overall Job Match of 71% for the position of Sample Customer Service Representative

-Behavioral Traits
+Behavioural Traits

-Six behavioral traits have demonstrated relevance to providing effective customer service.
+Six behavioural traits have demonstrated relevance to providing effective customer service.
 These characteristics are presented here with the scores for Ms. Sample.
-Behavioral Considerations for each scale relate to her actual scores.
-Note that the statements presented for each end of the scales help identify the extremes of the characteristic.
+Behavioural Considerations for each scale relate to her scores without reference to the Sample Customer Service Representative Model.
+Note that the statements presented for the ends of each scale help identify the extremes of the characteristic.
 The larger box indicates where Sally scored and the comments below each scale reflect what might be expected of her.

-Trust - Tendency to hold an unquestioning belief that the motives of others are honorable
+Trust - Tendency to hold an unquestioning belief that the motives of others are honourable